omnetpp/omnetpp/doc/src/userguide/cpp-development.rst

 -  :guilabel:`Target type`: The build target can be an executable, a shared or static library, or the linking step may be omitted altogether.
 Makemake options: :literal:`--make-so`, :literal:`--make-lib`, :literal:`--nolink`
--  :guilabel:`Export this shared/static library for other projects`: This option is observed if a library (shared or static) is selected as target type, and works in conjunction with the :guilabel:`Link with libraries exported from referenced projects` option on the :guilabel:`Link` tab.
+-  :guilabel:`Export this shared/static library for other projects`: This option is observed if a library (shared or static) is selected as the target type and works in conjunction with the :guilabel:`Link with libraries exported from referenced projects` option on the :guilabel:`Link` tab.
 Namely, referencing projects will automatically link with this library if both the library is exported from this project AND linking with exported libraries is enabled in the referencing project.
 Makemake option: :literal:`--meta:export-library`